jeswin/nsoap/README.md

 curl "http://www.example.com/login(%22thomas%20jacob%22)"
 ```

 You may pass full objects in the URI, but they will need to be encoded.
-The recommended way to pass complex objects to a remote service is via the request body.
+The recommended way to pass complex objects to a remote service is via the request body rather than the URI.

 ```bash
 # x = { "title": "bring milk", "assignee": "me" })